thierry-martinez/metaquot/README.md

-# metaquot: OCaml syntax extension for quoting code
+# `metaquot`: OCaml syntax extension for quoting code

 `metaquot` is a PPX rewriter that provides several extensions for quoting OCaml code in expressions, _à la_ [`ppxtools.ppx_metaquot`]